Thinking Out Loud: On streaming services

 In the UK, Sheeran's native country, "Thinking Out Loud" claimed the record for the most streams in a single week in December 2014.
 The track accumulated over 1,638,000 streams, and subsequently achieved a personal best of 1,850,000 streams in the week ending 21 December 2014.
 This record has since been broken by several songs.

 In April 2015, the song ranked as the most popular based on the 2.8 million sleep-themed playlists created by Spotify users.
 Sleep is one of the company's most popular categories that, according to Spotify, "people also use for general relaxation and to help themselves unwind".
 The Guardian columnist Tim Dowling suggested that the report indicated "very popular, slightly mellow songs that keep cropping up on sleep playlists" but not a list of a "carefully curated journey to unconsciousness".

 In October 2015, "Thinking Out Loud" set the record of most streams of a song on Spotify, having accumulated over 500 million streams.
 The company created the "Sheerio Index", an interactive graphic map which showed where Sheeran was most popular.
-The color-based map indicated that Sheeran was most popular in Denmark.
+The colour-based map indicated that Sheeran was most popular in Denmark.
 It was surpassed a month later by "Lean On", a song by Major Lazer and DJ Snake featuring MØ.

 Music video

 Emil Nava directed the video accompaniment to the single.
 Most of it was filmed in the Crystal Ballroom at the Millennium Biltmore Hotel in Los Angeles, California.
 The video was shot continuously using a 16 mm film camera.

 Unlike Sheeran's earlier videos, where he assumed a low profile, he took the lead role on "Thinking Out Loud".
 In the video, Sheeran executes a contemporary dance with Brittany Cherry, a contestant from the televised American dance competition, So You Think You Can Dance.
 The routine was choreographed by Nappytabs and with training help from Paul Karmiryan.
 While on concert tour, Sheeran spent five hours a day for three weeks to practice with Cherry.

-The video was released on October 7, 2014.
+The video was released on 7 October 2014.
 After the first 24 hours, the video had over 2.7 million views on video-sharing website, YouTube.
-As of October 2022, it has 3.5 billion views, making it the 17th most viewed video on the site.
+As of September 2025, it has 3.9 billion views, making it the 28th most viewed video on the site.
 The music video received four nominations at the 2015 MTV Video Music Awards including Video of the Year and Best Male Video.